Malta PM Heads For Re-election Despite Corruption Fears - UrduPoint

 "If there is corruption right now, at least the people are not suffering, they have money in their pocket.
 Don't touch their pocket and the people are OK."
 But there are others like Joanne O'Donnell, 37, a Maltese who returned from her home in Denmark to vote, who insist "the Labour party has to get out of government".

-"In the eyes of people (abroad), Malta has gone from a paradise to that place where Daphne was murdered," she said at the Nationalist Party rally in Valletta.

-"I'm not proud of that." - 'We can't breathe' - The environment is another big issue here, with residents complaining about the lack of green spaces following a years-long construction boom.
+"In the eyes of people (abroad), Malta has gone from a paradise to that place where Daphne was murdered," she said, adding: "I'm not proud of that." - 'We can't breathe' - The environment is another big issue here, green spaces squeezed out by a construction boom, the coast filled with modern apartment blocks and the roads snarled with traffic.

 "There are trucks everywhere, we can't breathe, there's dust, there's concrete -- no trees, no green, zero," complained Vincent Borg, 68, buying breakfast in Mosta.